NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 * **docker run -p dockerhostportnumber:dockercotainerportnumber software-name:version** runs the container in specified ports.
 * **docker run -d software-name** runs the container in background.
 To bring it to the front end, **docker attach ContainerID**
 * **docker run -d -v hostvolume:dockervolume --name containername -e enviornmentalvariable=value -p hostportnumber:containerportnumber  imagename**
-* **docker run --link source_container:alias runningcontainer** links the "example" container to the running container, and the running container would be able to access the "example" container using the alias "examplealias
+* **docker run --link source_container:alias runningcontainer** links the "example" container to the running container, and the running container would be able to access the "example" container using the alias "examplealias.
+Link is depreceed.
+But network allows one container to access another.
 * **docker run imagename cat /etc/*release*** gives the base image.
 * **docker run -e ENVIRONMENTAL_VARIABLE=input imagename** passes the environmental variable.
 The variable name can be **docker inspect containerID | grep "environmental variable"**
 * **docker run --name containername -e enviornmentalvariable=value -p hostportnumber:containerportnumber  imagename**